Kalmar Trading 30.8% Lower Over Last 7 Days (KALM)

-Kalmar (KALM) traded 8.5% lower against the US dollar during the twenty-four hour period ending at 17:00 PM Eastern on September 12th.
-Over the last seven days, Kalmar has traded down 30.8% against the US dollar.
-Kalmar has a total market cap of $3.50 million and approximately $37,714.00 worth of Kalmar was traded on exchanges in the last 24 hours.
-One Kalmar coin can currently be bought for $0.62 or 0.00002894 BTC on popular exchanges.
+Kalmar (KALM) traded 8.5% lower against the dollar during the 24-hour period ending at 22:00 PM Eastern on September 18th.
+Kalmar has a market cap of $3.50 million and $37,714.00 worth of Kalmar was traded on exchanges in the last day.
+Over the last week, Kalmar has traded 30.8% lower against the dollar.
+One Kalmar coin can currently be bought for $0.62 or 0.00002894 BTC on major exchanges.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.